Generic name: acetaminophen and codeine [ a-SEET-a-MIN-o-fen-and-KOE-deen ]

-Brand Name: Tylenol with Codeine #3, Tylenol with Codeine #4, ...show all 10 brand namesEZ III, Phenaphen with Codeine, Tylenol with Codeine, Capital and Codeine Suspension, Tylenol with Codeine #2, Vopac (obsolete), Cocet, Cocet Plus
+Brand names: Tylenol with Codeine #3, Tylenol with Codeine #4, EZ III, Phenaphen with Codeine, Tylenol with Codeine, ... show all 9 brands Capital and Codeine Suspension, Tylenol with Codeine #2, Cocet, Cocet Plus

 What is acetaminophen and codeine?

 Acetaminophen and codeine may also be used for purposes not listed in this medication guide.

 Get emergency medical help if you have signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

 Opioid medicine can slow or stop your breathing, and death may occur.
 A person caring for you should give naloxone and/or seek emergency medical attention if you have slow breathing with long pauses, blue colored lips, or if you are hard to wake up.

 In rare cases, acetaminophen may cause a severe skin reaction that can be fatal.
 This could occur even if you have taken acetaminophen in the past and had no reaction.
 Stop taking acetaminophen and codeine and call your doctor right away if you have skin redness or a rash that spreads and causes blistering and peeling.